 Rehabilitation Programs:Minor Home Repair Program

 The Minor Home Repair Program provides grants of up to $1,000 for emergency repairs to health, safety and security items, or minor repairs of carpentry, plumbing, heating, and electrical items.
 This program is available to low-income Alameda homeowners on a first-come, first-served basis.
-For more information, send an E-mail or contact the City’s Economic Development Department at (510)747-6890.
+Income limits are determined by HUD - click here and see the "HOME LOW" numbers.
+For more information, send an E-mail or contact the City’s Housing Development Department at (510)747-4341.
 (02/10)Housing Rehabilitation Program

 The City of Alameda is a member of the Alameda County Lead Poisoning Prevention Program.
 This Joint Powers Agency is partially funded by a $10/per unit assessment on residential units constructed before 1978.
 The Program provides information and technical assistance to prevent lead poisoning and reduce residential lead hazards such as lead-based paint, soil and dust.
 People of all income levels are eligible for free lead paint test kits, environmental testing, abatement planning, and referrals for blood lead screening.
 For more information, please contact the information hotline at 1-800-B-Lead-Safe, or visit their web site at: www.aclppp.org.
 (12/21/2000)Emergency Shelter